fredericorecsky/fredericorecsky.github.io/resume.md

 Noord-Holland Province, Netherlands

-email: c @ frederico.me
+r @ frederico.me | github.com/fredericorecsky | linkedin.com/in/recsky/ )

-### Software developer specialist on large websites and data processing systems

-## Topics:
+## Objective

-Docker, Python Development, Perl Development, Linux Specialist, Web Specialist, Server Backend Software, Google Cloud, Site Reliability Engineering
+Work as a Software Engineer foccused on building systems with high level of automation, from the initial development to deployment, testing and validation using the best tool/techniques available.
+I've worked with several technologies and quite used to integrate them.

 ### Technologies:

-*  Software development using diverse tools and languages especially Python, Go, Perl
+*  Software development using Go, Python, C and Perl
-*  Ads Api for Google, Apple
+*  Web-frameworks: Django, Catalyst, Gin
 *  Google Cloud infrastructure
 *  Design of APIs for webservices
-*  Development, Deployment and Tests pipelines with gitlab and travisCI
+*  CI/CD pipelines with gitlab and travisCI
-*  Developer experience cycle, scm, builds, CI/CD pipelines
 *  Data Extraction, transformation and analysis.
+*  MySQL databases and Redis data store.
 *  Development of Linux core utils tools and batch automation
-*  MySQL databases and Redis data store.
+*  Linux packages, RPM, Anacanda, Ansible, Embedded Linux
+*  Docker, Docker compose, Multistage builds
+*  Kubernetes, Helm
+*  Ads Api for Google, Apple
+*  Tooling for SEO

 ## Experience